The Bankrate promise

 What is HO-2 insurance?

-Generally, insurers offer eight different types of coverage, also called “policy forms,” for homeowners, condo owners and renters.
+Generally, property and casualty insurers offer eight different types of coverage, also called “policy forms,” for homeowners, condo owners and renters.
 Some are specific to the type of home in which you live.
-An HO-4 policy, for example, is designed just for renters, while HO-6 policies are for condo owners and HO-7 insurance is designed to protect those who own mobile and manufactured homes.
+An HO-5 policy, for example, is a fully comprehensive open peril policy designed for high-value homes (dwelling limits over $1 million).
+HO-4 policies exist just for renters, while HO-6 policies are for condo owners and HO-7 insurance is designed to protect those who own mobile and manufactured homes.

 If you own a traditional home, there are several homeowners policy options.
-You can choose an HO-1 policy, which offers the fewest number of protections.
+An HO-1 policy offers the fewest levels of protection.
 On the other end of the spectrum is the HO-5 policy, which gives you the most robust protection of the various coverage forms.
+However, this policy type typically comes with requirements your home has to meet.

 HO-2 policies are a step up from HO-1 policies, but they do not offer as much coverage as an HO-3, which is the most common type of homeowners insurance policy.

-Like other home insurance policies, HO-2 insurance is comprised of a few basic coverage components, including:
+Like other home insurance policies, HO-2 insurance is comprised of several standard coverage types, including:

 - Dwelling coverage, for the home itself

-- Other structures coverage, for detached structures like sheds or fences
+- Other structures coverage, for detached structures like sheds, fences, detached garages and in-ground swimming pools

 - Personal property coverage, for your belongings, such as clothes, furniture and electronics